Resources: Smoking and Drug/Alcohol Abuse

 - Carbon monoxide level in blood drops to normal

 - Chance of heart attack decreases

-2 Weeks to 3 Months after a smoker quits
+Two weeks to three months after a smoker quits

 - Circulation improves

 - Lung function increases up to 30%

 One to nine months after a smoker quits

 - Coughing, sinus congestion, fatigue, shortness of breath decrease

 - Cilia regain normal function in lungs, increasing ability to handle mucus, clean the lungs, and reduce infection.